micahkwillard/nodejs_fun/tennis_cmd/READ_ME.txt

 1) open a terminal and navigate to the tennis_cmd folder.
 2) execute: "npm install -g"
     NOTE: sudo may be required.
-3) execute: "tennis_cmd" options are listed below
+3) execute: "tennis.sh" options are listed below
+4) Valid "Score Event" is "<Player 1> scores!" in which <Player 1> is the string passed in on --p1name
 4) enjoy!

 OPTIONS:
+--help

 --p1name Player 1's name (Player 1 is default)

 --p2name Player 2's name (Player 2 is default)